 Students pursuing the Master of Science in Financial Technology and Analytics degree program are required to have completed course work in calculus, linear algebra, probability/statistics, and programming with a grade of "B" or better.
 Applicants who have not satisfied these requirements will be considered on a case-by-case basis.

 Program director develops a program of study for students each term based on courses listed below.

-FTEC 6002 Financial Engineering and Risk Management Internship
+FTEC 6002 Financial Analytics Training and Internship

 FTEC 6301 Financial Accounting Information and Analysis

 FTEC 6312 Financial Technology II

 FTEC 6321 Advanced Statistical Methods for Financial Analytics